top of page

-This article is the first in a series where I’ll be unpacking Netflix’s Wayward.
-Across these blogs, I’ll explore the themes the show surfaces — from desperation and silence, to power, ruptures, and the longing for healing — and connect them to the real struggles families face every day.
+This article is the first in a series where I’ll unpack Netflix’s Wayward.
+Throughout these blogs, I’ll explore the themes the show surfaces — from desperation and silence to power, ruptures, and the longing for healing.
+I will connect these themes to the real struggles families face every day.

 But beneath the suspense lies something more real — the choices families make when they’re desperate, the systems that fail them, and the silence that allows harm to grow.